shotofcovfefe/questionable-beta/content/posts/011-ascii-climbers.md

   name = "Andy"
 +++

-What's life without making something utterly useless every so often?
+What's life without making something utterly useless every now and then?
 Making dumb artefacts like this satiates creative freedom in a way that "serious" work wishes it could.

-Try clicking on the little climber dudes as they acend graciously into constellations unknown.
+Try clicking on the little climber dudes and dudettes as they acend graciously into constellations of jugs and crimps and slopers unknown.

-\<backstory>.
-Trains are tedious. \<\/backstory>
+\<backstory>Trains are tedious.\<\/backstory>

 {{< climbers >}}